barronbytes/Learning-to-Code/APIs/OpenAI/README.md

 ### Running Test Files

 The project had a total of X unit tests pass with the `unittest` module across X source files.
-These tests can be run in either of two ways:
-* Individually in test folder: Run test file from terminal with `bash <test_file_name>.py` command.
+These test files are each individually located inside the `test folder`.
+However, you can only run them from the base folder as follows:
-* Collectively in base folder: Run test.sh file from terminal with `bash test.sh` command.
+* Ensure terminal is at base folder > run `test.sh` file from GUI or terminal with `bash test.sh` command

 ### Uploading New Data